thekrocker/Safa-ObjectPooling/README.md

 6. To push the object to the pool, you basically disable it anywhere you want with GameObject.SetActive(false);

 **There is a script called "ExampleSpawner inside the project.
 You can find more information about Pulling/Pushing and creating the pool.
 It's super easy actually.
-I will just implement it here.**
+I will just implement it here if you feel lazy about looking in the project itself.**

     using System;